 Add To Favorites

-Fold the lines forming each square upward.
-Erase the fold lines if you wish.
-Place one circle face down on its edges.
-Select one edge from each of four other circles and glue them to the edges of the circle facing down with Crayola Glue Sticks.
+Students fold the lines forming each square upward.
+They may erase the fold lines if so desired.
+Placing one circle face down on its edges, students select one edge from each of the four other circles to glue to the edges of the circle facing down.
+Crayola Glue Sticks can assist with accomplishing this task.
 Glue one edge to its adjoining edge to form a square.
-Attach the remaining circle’s edges to the four edges that remain to form your cube.
+Attach the remaining circle's edges to the four edges that remain to form the cube.

 Add To Favorites